-The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2018 also in the EU region.
-Note!
-From 20th August also the region of Nice in France is a risk area.
+The West Nile Virus (WNV) season causes temporary restrictions for blood donation 1.7.-30.11.2019 also in the EU region.

 WNV has caused seasonal outbreaks among people in North America for over a decade.
 In the 2010s WNV epidemics have occurred also in parts of Southern and Eastern Europa and in some other countries in the Mediterranean region.